jadephilipoom/opentitan/doc/security/cryptolib/cryptolib_api.md

 #### X25519

-For x25519 key exchange, the cryptography library provides keypair generation and shared-key generation.
+For x25519 key exchange, the cryptography library supports keypair generation and shared-key generation.
 Each party should generate a key pair, exchange public keys, and then generate the shared key using their own private key and the other party's public key.

 {{#header-snippet sw/device/lib/crypto/include/ecc.h otcrypto_x25519_keygen }}
 {{#header-snippet sw/device/lib/crypto/include/ecc.h otcrypto_x25519 }}

-### Asynchronous API
+### ECC Asynchronous API

 #### ECDSA